View on GitHub

 pair Documents

-A helper document type used for creators, identifiers, synonyms, subjects, fundings, externalItems link targets or list elements.
+A helper document type used for source, creators, identifiers, synonyms, language, subjects, license, fundings, externalItems link targets or list elements.

 Property Type Constraints